 Of course, when we finally sat in our seats in Section 12 at Fenway Park, my father would invariably recite from Shakespeare’s Henry V, “We few; we happy few…”

-Temporary bleachers covered the left-field wall at the Fens during the football season, room for about 5,000 fans.
+Temporary bleachers covered the left-field wall at Fenway Park during the football season, room for about 5,000 fans.
 The left end zone stretched from short left field to the Red Sox batter’s circle.
-The other end zone was situated between mid-centerfield to the right-field corner, fifteen yards beyond the legendary Pesky Pole.
+The other end zone was situated between mid-centerfield to the right-field corner, 15 yards beyond the legendary Pesky Pole.

 Because of where the Patriots played in those days, the Boston Red Sox’s shadow was everywhere.
 Sox legend Sherm Feller supplied his distinctive calls as the public address announcer for the Patriots in the mid-1960s.
-In addition, the great Ned Martin served as the team’s primary play-by-play man.
-Such Red Sox play-by-play announcers as Art Gleason, Bob Starr, and Curt Gowdy also broadcasted Patriots games through the years.
+In addition, the great Ned Martin served as the team’s play-by-play man.
+Such Red Sox radio announcers as Art Gleason, Bob Starr, and Curt Gowdy also broadcasted Patriots games through the years on either WHDH or WBZ.
 The regular Fenway ushers worked the same sections during Patriots’ contests each fall.
-It felt like old home week every time you walked into the Fens.
+It felt like old home week every time you walked into the old ballpark.

 Don’t get the idea, however, that the Red Sox rolled out the carpet for their neighboring football brothers.
 The Patriots inevitably practiced at decrepit White Stadium near Logan Airport because Red Sox owner Tom Yawkey refused to let them use Fenway for anything but games.
 In actuality, “Uncle Tom” tolerated the Patriots during those years, thus mirroring his views on African-Americans at the time.
 They were allowed on his field, but only at his expressed invitation.